wein.plus

 Weststeiermark - Deutschlandsberg Rebflächen

 The location at the foothills of the Koralpe and the Reinischkogel protects against wind and causes strong warming during the day.
-The vineyards on gneiss and slate weathered soils extend in a narrow, long band between 420 and 600 metres above sea level southwards to the Slovenian border.
-Steep slopes and almost gorge-like valleys characterise the picture of the wine communities.
-The climate is Illyrian with southern European-Mediterranean influences and relatively high precipitation.
+The vineyards on gneiss and weathered slate soils stretch southwards in a narrow band between 420 and 600 metres above sea level to the Slovenian border.
+Steep slopes and almost gorge-like valleys characterise the landscape.
+The climate is Illyrian with southern European-Mediterranean influences and relatively high rainfall.

 Weststeiermark - Topographische Karte